-You are stressed, nervous and worried about how are you going to perform, and that makes it more difficult for you.
-Amidst such circumstances, aspirants tend to make a lot of errors.
+During your IELTS exam preparations, you are calm and relaxed, because you know very well that you are still practicing.
+But when you appear for the main IELTS exam, it is precisely the opposite.
+You are stressed, nervous, and anxious about how are you going to perform, and that makes it more difficult for you and you tend to make a lot of errors.

-IELTS Listening Exam
+1. IELTS Listening Exam

 - Avoid Spelling & Grammatical Mistakes: Any answer that is wrong spelled or written grammatically incorrect will be marked wrong.
 So, listen to the audio properly and then provide your response.